epam/ai-dial-adapter-openai/README.md

 ### Categories of deployments

-The following variables cluster all deployments into the groups of deployments which share the same API.
+The following variables cluster all deployments into the groups of deployments which share the same API and the same tokenization algorithm.

 |Variable|Default|Description|
 |---|---|---|